 • Use cold compresses

-• Try aloe vera gel
+• Apply aloe vera gel

 When to See a Dermatologist for Red, Irritated Skin